dasch-swiss/dsp-ui-lib/docs/how-to-contribute/index.md

 You can now access the app on your local machine under <http://localhost:4200/>.

 ## Architecture of the Library

 See [design documentation](./design-documentation.md).

-## Local Publishing of DSP-UI-LIB
+## Local Publishing of DSP-UI

-The demo application uses the locally built version of DSP-UI-LIB, see the repository's [structure](#structure-of-this-project).
+The demo application uses the locally built version of DSP-UI, see the repository's [structure](#structure-of-this-project).

-If you want to install an unpublished version of DSP-UI-LIB in your Angular application, you can use [yalc](https://www.npmjs.com/package/yalc).
+If you want to install an unpublished version of DSP-UI in your Angular application, you can use [yalc](https://www.npmjs.com/package/yalc).
-`yalc` publishes DSP-UI-LIB to a local store.
+`yalc` publishes DSP-UI to a local store.

 Install `yalc`: